 - 13% of those ages 50-64 describe themselves as atheist, agnostic or nonreligious.

 - 7% of those 65 & older describe themselves as atheist, agnostic or nonreligious.

 Nontheistic individuals choose to self-identify in many different ways.
 This is a personal choice; no one term has a definite or required set of beliefs, and many terms overlap.

-Below are some common nontheistic terms:
+Below are some common nontheistic labels of personal choosing:

 Someone who disbelieves in, denies, or lacks a belief in the existence of god or gods.
 When we are unaware of, or choose not to believe in any or all of the known claimed gods, we are all atheists.

 Someone who neither accepts nor rejects the existence of god(s) based on the claim that it is impossible to know whether god(s) exists or not.

 Someone who subscribes to the philosophy of Humanism.
 Humanism is a rational philosophy that affirms the dignity of each human being, advocates the extension of participatory democracy and the expansion of the open society, and stands for human rights and social justice.
 Free of supernaturalism, it recognizes human beings as a part of nature, derives the goals of life from human need and interest rather than from theological or ideological abstractions, and asserts that humanity must take responsibility for its own destiny.

 Someone who does not accept claims on the basis of dogma or religious authority, but applies critical thinking, logic, and empirical reasoning as the basis for acceptance and rejection of claims.